 Coal under fire as britain moves towards renewable energy

-In May of 2019, Britain managed to sustain a record-breaking two-week period of non-reliance on coal to generate the nation’s electricity, the first time this has been achieved since 1882.
-The Government currently holds plans to phase out the UK’s last coal fired plants by 2025 in order to meet carbon emission goals, while Fintan Slye, director of the National Grid Electricity System Operator (ESO), revealed that there is “still a lot of work to do,” however “as more renewables come into the system, we’re seeing things progress at an astonishing rate.”
+In May of 2019, Britain managed to sustain a then record-breaking two-week period of non-reliance on coal to generate the nation’s electricity, the first time this has been achieved since 1882.
+The Government currently holds plans to phase out the UK’s last coal-fired plants by 2025 in order to meet carbon emission goals, while Fintan Slye, director of the National Grid Electricity System Operator (ESO), revealed that there is “still a lot of work to do,” however “as more renewables come into the system, we’re seeing things progress at an astonishing rate.”

 Britain’s energy; a brief history

 In 1882, the Edison Electric Light Company opened the world’s first commercial coal-fired power station at a central London address.
 The pioneering facility burnt the fossil fuel to drive a steam turbine which then powered some of the first nearby electric street lights, as well as private residences.

 The UK then went on to become reliant on coal to light its streets and heat its homes for the next hundred years and as recently as six years ago, coal still afforded 40% of the UK’s electricity needs.
 There is however, widespread acknowledgement, now perhaps more than ever before, on the importance of investment in renewable energy sources.
 Whilst thanks to pressures induced from Government bodies and consumers alike, there is an increasing impetus for businesses to continuously practice in a sustainable manner, particularly as, as a society we collectively take an increasing onus towards achieving a net-zero carbon economy.